Skip to content

 The honest comparison for frum families — kashrus, Shabbos readiness, price, family size, and trip shape.
 When a hotel wins, and when an apartment wins.

 A hotel rents you a booked-and-supervised frum infrastructure — Shabbos elevator, hotplate, mashgiach, verified kashrus, mikveh access, walking-distance minyanim, dining room.
 An apartment rents you a private space where you manage that infrastructure yourself.
-The right choice depends on whether you want to manage or be managed.

 Factor Hotel Apartment